substack/node-hat/README.markdown

 * large napkin
 * newspaper

-If you find yourself at a fancy restraurant, large napkins are in abundant supply.
+If you find yourself at a fancy restaurant, large napkins are in abundant supply.

 Tie a knot in each corner.
 Place the hat on your head and enjoy!